 There are moments in Sonic and Mario’s histories worthy of debate: Sonic 3 or Super Mario 3?
 Who had the better first 3D game?
 Mario Kart Wii or Sonic & SEGA All-Stars Racing Wii?
 However, there are also moments when it is so obvious that Sonic won, even the most hardcore Mario fans will have a tough time assembling a counter argument.
 Let’s take a stroll down memory lane and revisit 5 times Sonic totally beat Mario!

-Sonic the Movie beats Super Mario Bros. the Movie
+Sonic the Movie is better than Super Mario Bros. the Movie

 note: I’m comparing these two as they were both released worldwide as movies, this is not a comparison of Mario and Sonic animes